Cristliu/Cristliu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Zhihuang Liu is a Ph.D. candidate at National University of Defense Technology (NUDT).
+Zhihuang Liu is a Ph.D. candidate at the College of Computer Science and Technology, National University of Defense Technology (NUDT), with an **<font color="#dd0000">expected graduation date of June 2026</font>**.
 <!-- He has published over 10 research papers, including in *IEEE Symposium on Security and Privacy (S\&P)*, *IEEE Transactions on Information Forensics and Security (TIFS)*, and *Future Generation Computer Systems (FGCS)*.
 He also serves as reviewer for IJCAI, AAAI, TSMC, JPDC, etc. -->

 **Research interests**: Privacy Protection, Applied Cryptography, Usable Security, Large Language Models (LLMs), and Artificial Intelligence (AI) Security.